ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/about/download.rst

 A complete release is generated every two months or less and each component can also evolve at its own rate.
 The solution is made of several components.

-The solution can be downloaded from the website https://www.extensiveautomation.org
+The solution can be downloaded from github https://github.com/ExtensiveAutomation

 The server is available throught several types of packages:
  - from sources